Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 * For high-scale, latency-sensitive CDN customizations
 * Sub-ms startup times, millions of requests/second
 * Used to change Viewer requests and responses:
-    * Viewer Request: after CloudFront receives a request from a *iewer
+    * Viewer Request: after CloudFront receives a request from a viewer
     * Viewer Response: before CloudFront forwards the response to the viewer
 * Native feature of CloudFront (manage code entirely within CloudFront)